OlivierSohn/hamazed/README.md

 |Linux    |Yes    |
 |Windows  |No, due to https://ghc.haskell.org/trac/ghc/ticket/7353 |

-For best results, the terminal should support 8-bit colors.
+For best results, the terminal should support 8-bit colors and not redefine system colors.

 # Version history
+- 2.1 :
+  - New animations :
+    - In colors (8-bit)
+    - Also between levels
+    - Using physics and gravity
+    - "Terminal size"-aware
 - 2.0 :
-  - make world configurable (square or rectangle, with or without random walls)
+  - World is configurable (square or rectangle, with or without random walls)
-  - add explosion animations
+  - Explosion animations
-  - optimize rendering using delta rendering
+  - Optimized rendering (delta rendering)
 - 1.0 :
   - The world is a square.
 (Note : ship acceleration was 'w' 'a' 's' 'd' at that time)